cindygraffin-pro/cloud-practitionner/readme.md

 - peering connection is not transitive

 **VPC Endpoints:**
-- endpoints allow to connect to AWS Services using a private network instead of the public www network
+- endpoints allow to connect VPC to to AWS Services using a private network instead of the public www network
 - better security and less latency
 - VPC Endpoint Gateway: S3 & DynamoDB
 - VPC Endpoint Interface: the rest (ENI)